Blotch3D/Blotch3D/README.md

 On your development machine ...

-1. Get the installer for the latest release of MonoGame from
+1. Get the installer for the latest release of the MonoGame SDK from
     <http://www.monogame.net/downloads/> and run it with the default
     settings.
 (Do NOT get the current development version nor a NuGet package.)